adrianwong/adrianwong.github.io/_posts/2017-06-28-semantic-commit-messages.md

 I thought the motivation behind this was pretty sound, so I gave it a whirl.
 It's been pretty effective so far - the added rigidity has forced (encouraged?) me to make atomic commits that are (hopefully) more clearly understood.
 Not a bad thing!

-The write-up below is how I've incorporated semantic commit messages into my git workflow.
+The write-up below is how I've incorporated semantic commit messages into my Git workflow.

 I first added a helper function to an existing `.githelpers` file, with very basic error-checking: